moarguitars/moarguitars/place-order.md

 					<li><input id="submit" type="submit" value="Continue to Pay" class="special" onclick="showme();"/></li>
 					<li><input id="reset" type="reset" value="Clear" /></li>
 				</ul>
-				<p style="font-size:0.6em">Prices listed are the total deposit required to process your order - after submitting this form you will be redirected to a page where you can make a payment.</p>
+				<p style="font-size:0.6em">Prices listed are the total deposit required to process your order - after submitting this form you will be redirected to a page where you can make a payment. :)</p>
 			</form>
 			<!-- Scripts -->
 			<script src="https://cdn.jsdelivr.net/npm/axios/dist/axios.min.js"></script>